AD-SDL/bmg_module/README.md

 ### Example Usage in MADSci Workflow YAML file

-Below is an example of a MADSci YAML Workflow file that could interact with the BMG REST Node.
-Replace "ASSAY_NAME" and "ASSAY_DATA.txt" with the name of the assay you wish to run on the BMG and file name for the output data.
+Below is an example of a MADSci YAML workflow file that interacts with the BMG REST Node.
+Replace "ASSAY_NAME" and "ASSAY_DATA.txt" with the name of the assay you wish to run on the BMG and the desired output data file name.

     name: Test Workflow